My Step-by-Step Guide to Starting a New Garden

 Project 14: Plan fruit trees, nut trees + berries

 Now that the buildings are located, start to think about where your fruit trees might go.
-Using your tree research list and the observations you made on your basemap, match fruits to their ideal environment, giving them enough space to grow.
+Using your tree research list and the observations you made on your basemap, match fruits to their ideal environment.

-Project 15: Start to plant your fruit trees
+Project 15: Order trees + start to plant your fruit trees

 READ: How to plant and prune deciduous fruit trees